DavidRiemer02/GDD/README.md

 ├── UserData/
 │   ├── realData/             # User-uploaded real datasets
 │   └── fakeData/             # User-uploaded fake datasets
-├── TrainingData/             # Real and fake datasets used to train the model ├── models/                   # Trained Random Forest classifiers ├── config.json               # Configuration file for paths and Metanome settings ├── GDD_Pipeline.ipynb        # Main Jupyter Notebook interface for using the detector
+├── models/                   # Trained Random Forest classifiers ├── config.json               # Configuration file for paths and Metanome settings ├── GDD_Pipeline.ipynb        # Main Jupyter Notebook interface for using the detector